GatoGraphQL/GatoGraphQL/README.md

 ### 👉🏽 Maximize the output from a small team

 The architectural single source of truth makes it possible to produce HTML for the server-side, client-side, transactional emails, and any other desired output, and power more than one application (for instance, a website + a mobile app), allowing a single developer to handle all these tasks.

-### 👉🏽 Make the application easily maintainable in the long term

-PoP modules are focused on a single task or goal.
-Hence, to modify a functionality, quite likely just a single module needs be updated, and because of the high degree of modularity attained by the architecture, other modules will not be affected.

-Also, each module is cleary decoupled in its responsibilities across its stack (eg: PHP, CSS, JavaScript templates and JavaScript for functionalities), so only the appropriate team members will need to work on the module.

-### 👉🏽 Avoid having to document your components
+-->

+### 👉🏽 To produce component stylesheets

-Because the website is already the documentation for the API, and component pattern libraries can be automatically generated by rendering each component on their own, PoP reduces the amount of documentation that needs be produced.
+Component pattern libraries can be automatically generated by rendering each component on its own.
 <!--
 ### 👉🏽 Robust architecture based on splitting a component's responsibilities into server and client-side